 It is difficult to say how long all these steps will take in your case.
 The entire process can take from as little as a few months to as long as a few years.
 Generally speaking, the less money at stake, and the more issues that can be resolved before trial, the smoother and faster your FELA claim will go.

-Any legal claim involving a Federal Employees Liability Act requires a detailed understanding of the federal procedures at play.
+Any legal claim involving the Federal Employees Liability Act requires a detailed understanding of the federal procedures at play.
 If you're a railroad employee and an accident has impacted your life, you will want to consult with an attorney experienced in these matters.
-Consider having an attorney with FELA claims experience do a free evaluation of your case here.